 Musculoskeletal Health

-The Importance of Musculoskeletal (MSk) Health
+The Importance of Musculoskeletal (MSK) Health

 Our musculoskeletal system forms the backbone of our body, quite literally.
 Comprising of bones, muscles, and connective tissues such as cartilage, ligaments, and tendons, it is responsible for both structure and movement.
 While health conversations often focus on physiological or psychological functions, it’s crucial to remember that structure and function – anatomy and physiology – are two sides of the same coin.
 One cannot exist optimally without the other, and their intricate relationship is fundamental to our overall health.